 Here is a summary of a theme-based unit I developed by following these steps.
 It’s a work in progress, so the last part is not completed yet.

 4th grade: Before starting, we shared an instructional poster to explain our investigation steps.
 The process started by brainstorming and ASKING questions about the environment.
 We discussed major global environmental issues and talked about how they impact our local environment.
 We selected the most burning issue in our local community by using bar graphs and voting.

 The issue dealt with waste pollution on a local scale, and we focused on paper waste.
-We COLLECTED geographical information which was connected to energy and water used in producing paper, as well as local deforestation in our national park and the city.
+We COLLECTED geographical information connected to energy and water used in producing paper, as well as local deforestation in our national park and the city.
 We went outdoors, took photos, mapped the locations, and interviewed people.

 To VISUALISE our data, we used colorful mind maps to group them.
 By taking a leadership role in investigating, the children concluded that opening paper recycling centers could bring more jobs to locals while also protecting ecosystems.